jackpal/publications/aoc2024/paper.md

-# Using a Gemini Thinking Model to Solve Advent of Code 2024 Puzzles in Multiple Languages
+# Using a Gemini Thinking Model to Solve Advent of Code 2024 Puzzles in Multiple Programming Languages

 jack.palevich@gmail.com